 The Importance of Communication

-Whether it is you first massage or your 50th, one of the most important things you as a client can do to make your session the best and most effective it can be, is to have open communication with your massage therapist.
+Whether it is your first massage or your 50th, one of the most important things you as a client can do to make your session the best and most effective it can be, is to have open communication with your massage therapist.

 A good massage therapist can do a lot of things, but reading your mind is not one of them.
 Letting the therapist know how you feel, informing him or her of any medication changes and technique preferences can ensure you get the massage your body and mind need to bring balance into your life.